JudicialCouncilOfCalifornia/scrape/ai/README.md

 1. The script loads the csv into Pandas DataFrame for easier manipulation of the rows.
 2. It then parses the PDF file using PdfReader.

     a.
 TODO: Improve script to parse images inside PDF and perform an OCR, using Tesseract or similar.
 3. Then it sends the data with a corresponding prompt to the local ollama.

+    a.
+TODO: Remove the hard-coded prompts and make them configurable in the csv.

+    b.
+TODO: Allow user to specify which model to use per column, ie use llama3 for short description, use gemma for grabbing topics.
+4. Script saves the data to the csv file.